phase2/grunt-drupal-tasks/README.md

 1. Copy the contents of node_modules/drupal-grunt-starter/example to the project directory.

+Supporting the validate task:

+1. Create or modify your project's composer.json file to include `squizlabs/php_codesniffer` and `drupal/coder` as demonstrated in example/composer.json

 Configuration
 ---

 1. Update Gruntconfig.json as needed to specify a custom source or build path or to enable Compass SASS to CSS compilation for custom themes.

+1. Update Gruntconfig.json as needed to specify the path to the PHPCS binary and the Drupal Coder module PHPCS standard.

 Extending